1989 Tamil Nadu Legislative Assembly election: Analysis

 The split in the AIADMK and the Congress contesting alone split the opposition votes, while the DMK retained its vote bank and won a comfortable majority.
 VN Janaki, contesting from Andipatti, lost to DMK's P. Asayan by less than a 5000 vote margin, in a four-way contest between AIADMK (Janaki), AIADMK (Jayalalithaa), Congress, and DMK.

+Aftermath

+After this election, T. N. Seshan led Election Commission of India stopped giving out new animals or birds as official election symbols, due to the incidents involving roosters and doves used as party symbols were reportedly subjected to cruelty during campaign activities.